edumserrano/playwright-adventures/demos/docker/README.md

 - `install packages`: installs npm packages.
 - `run app`: builds and runs the app.
 - `run tests`: runs the Playwright tests in a docker container.
-- `open tests ui`: runs the Playwright tests in a docker container using UI mode.
+- `run tests ui`: runs the Playwright tests in a docker container using UI mode.
 - `show tests report`: opens the test results report.

 **To get access to these tasks make sure you open the `/demos/docker/` folder in Visual Studio Code.**